vcellucci/Pal/README.md

 ## Planned Features
 It will feature standard parallel algorithms such as reduce and parallel pipeline.
-It will use a work-stealing queue pattern.
+It uses a work-stealing queue pattern.

 ## Current Features
-* Currently features a linear task pool.
-THe work is scheduled linearly accross threads.
-I.e.  The first task will be scheduled to thread 1, second task to thread 2 etc...
+* Currently features a work stealing task pool.
 * Tested on Mac OS X and Linux

 ### How to build